Isaiah 22 – Judgment on Jerusalem

 Shall be full of chariots,

 And the horsemen shall set themselves in array at the gate.

 a.
-For it is a day of trouble: Isaiah sees an army full of arrows and chariots coming against Jerusalem.
-The prophesies the attack and overthrow of Jerusalem by the Babylonians.
+For it is a day of trouble: Isaiah saw an army full of arrows and chariots coming against Jerusalem.
+He prophesied the attack and overthrow of Jerusalem by the Babylonians.

-c.
-Your choicest valleys shall be full of chariots, and the horsemen shall set themselves in array at the gate: Attacking armies will once again surround Jerusalem, and in that day the LORD will not deliver them.
+b.
+Your choicest valleys shall be full of chariots, and the horsemen shall set themselves in array at the gate: Attacking armies will once again surround Jerusalem, and in that day the Lord will not deliver them.